 Submitting your EDI files to the exam boards is the final step in the Examinations setup process.
 To do this you must first have added exams and added candidates to them in Arbor.
 For more information on how to do this, take a look at our quick overview article on Setting up candidates for exams.
-You can also read our Exams Guide for full instructions on the examinations process.

 As exam entries are not automatically sent from Arbor to the exam boards, you need to export them and upload them to the exam boards directly via the A2C website.

 Awarding organisations will also only accept one EDI entry file per series, so please only generate an EDI entry file once you are completely ready.

 Each awarding organisation also has cut-off dates for when entry and amendment files must be submitted for different exam series.
 Please check these carefully.
 If you miss the entry file or amendment file submission deadlines, you will incur late fees.

 To generate an EDI Entry file go to Students > Examinations > Entries > EDI Exports > Entries.

 - Pending Submission - an overview of all the series that have yet to be exported in the Pending Submission section